Most MBA interviews are staying virtual again this year, and your strategy must adapt accordingly.

 Record yourself when you practice.
 What type of impression are you giving off?
 Are you friendly and approachable?
 Would others feel comfortable working with you?
 Have you managed to avoid excessive use of “um,” “like” and other filler words?
 If you’re fortunate enough to have more than one interview, subtly recording your experience will allow you to debrief.
 “For some of my clients who are especially worried, I’ve told them to tape their MBA interview on their iPhone,” says Sharon.
 “We’ll listen to it together, and I can give some really pointed feedback ahead of the next time they interview.”

 Remember, one of the biggest advantages to interviewing from your own space is that you can create the conditions to feel more relaxed.
 (No one will be the wiser if you’re doused in soothing essential oils or the aroma of fresh-baked cookies.)
 Know that, this year in particular, many students are experiencing the same thing – so by no means will a business school penalize your application for participating in the interview remotely.

 That said, do conduct the standard pre-interview rituals – identify your key selling points to deliver clear and concise answers, practice responding on camera to be as natural and confident as possible, and stay grounded to let your personality shine through.

 Want More Advice?

 Fortuna offers individual MBA interview prep, as well as HBS-specific and Wharton TBD group interview prep sessions.
 If you know what you want you can sign up directly online.
-You can also view this related article by Fortuna’s head of interview practice, Malvina Miller Complainville for more MBA Interview Tips, including insights on the M7 interview landscape and how to prepare.
+You can also view substantive, actionable interview prep tips and insights by school at Fortuna’s MBA Interview Tips.

 Fortuna Admissions Director Judith Silverman Hodara is former acting director of MBA Admissions at the Wharton School.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.